What is Nessus?

-What is Nessus?
-Nessus is associated with abuse, and when we find it prominent in someone's chart, we know that abuse will be an important theme in someone's life.
+Nessus is an asteroid and is associated with abuse.
+When we find it prominent in someone's chart, we know that abuse will be an important theme in someone's life.

 What kind of abuse are we talking about with Nessus?
 Well, it's quite large, and the chart will tell more about the nature/manifestations of this possible abuse.